-Dream Cycle was created in response to an open call for international submissions to the Art In Dream Project.
+I created and submitted Dream Cycle in response to an international open call for submissions the Art In Dream Project, in Siauliai, Lithuania.
 Artists were invited to analyze their dreams and share their message(s) through a chosen art form.
-My submission was was one of thirty seven by artists from twenty four countries jury selected for inclusion in the online exhibition during 2017.
+My sound art submission was one of thirty seven by artists from twenty four countries jury selected for inclusion in the online exhibition during 2017.

 We sleep for nearly one third of our lives.
 We sleep in cycles, each 90-110 minutes in length.
 During each sleep cycle we progress through five stages: Stages 1-4, and REM (Rapid Eye Movement)